edinburgh-napier/SET09102/notes/unit5_testing/unit_tests.md

 then choosing which of regression protection and speed is the most desirable quality in the particular case.
 This comes down to eliminating brittleness wherever possible.

+## How many unit tests?

+A typical method will have an acceptable range of inputs depending on its parameters, and an acceptable range of outputs.
+The ideal unit test would ensure that the code produces expected output for every possible combination of parameter values.
+This is not always possible, however, because integer parameters, for example, have a theoretically infinite range.
+In practice, it is more feasible to concentrate on *typical* and *boundary* cases.
+Typical values correspond to the happy path where everything works as planned, and the boundary (or *edge*) cases represent the extreme or exceptional values that parameters might take.
+A good example of an exceptional value would be where the argument has not been correctly set and the parameter therefore has a null value.
+The number of tests required therefore increases with the number of parameters.

+When the method is implementing an explicit behaviour, there may be specific checks that can be carried out and these checks could also be captured in unit tests.
+For example, the method might be part of an ecommerce system which has a limit on the total cost of an order.
+One or more unit tests could be used to ensure that the value limit is never exceeded as items are added to the shopping basket.
+The general point is that a single method is likely to have several associated unit tests.

 ## Testing private elements

 The purpose of unit testing should be to verify that the system behaves as expected.